openaicellular/oaic/docs/source/srsRAN_5g_sa_installation.rst

 .. note::

-	If using X310 Radio Frontend skip the above step.
+	If using USRP Radio Frontend skip the above step.

 Next, we have to enter the subscriber information using Open5GS WebGUI